Lundanmu/IXD-WEEK2-yw/final/README.md

       program_state = 'STATE 2'
 ```

 'STATE 2' is basically the same as 'STATE 1'.
-The only difference is when the users long press the button, the servo moves 360° instead of 180°, because the opening now goes to the bottom after the first rotation.
+The only difference is when users long press the button, the servo moves 360° instead of 180°, because the opening now goes to the bottom after the first rotation.

 ``` Python
 if adc1_val > 1700: